-We have audited the financial statements of eustream, a.s. (the "Company"), which comprise the statement of financial position as at 31 July 2023, and the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of eustream, a.s. (the "Company"), which comprise the statement of financial position as at 31 July 2024, and the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information and other explanatory information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 July 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) as adopted in the European Union (EU).
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 July 2024, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) as adopted in the European Union (EU).